adanowitz/HASSL/quickstart.md

 ## 4. Load into Home Assistant

 1. Copy the `packages/hassl_living/` folder into your Home Assistant `config/packages/` directory.
-   If you donât have `packages` enabled, add this to your `configuration.yaml`:
+   If you don't have `packages` enabled, add this to your `configuration.yaml`:

    ```yaml
    homeassistant: